 How to Determine Which Applies

-Classification starts with a simple question: is your item on the USML?
-If yes, ITAR controls it.
-If no, it falls under EAR (either on the CCL or classified as EAR99 — items with no specific controls).
+It's actually straightforward: is your item on the USML?
+If yes, ITAR applies.
+If not, it's EAR (either on the CCL or it's EAR99—no specific restrictions).

 Step 1: Check the USML

-Review the 21 categories of the U.S. Munitions List (22 CFR 121).
-The USML covers items specifically designed, developed, configured, adapted, or modified for a military application.
-Key examples:
+Start with the 21 USML categories (22 CFR 121).
+The list covers items specifically designed for military use.
+Think:

 - Weapons, firearms, and ammunition